 Some of our research focuses on the Arbuscular Mycorrhizal Fungi (AMF).
-These organisms represent an ecologically relevant group of "ancient asexuals" that form important symbioses with the roots of most land plants.
-This AM symbiosis improves plant's uptake of nutrients from the soil, and results in a higher fitness for the host and ecosystem biodiversity.
+These organisms are prominent root symbionts of most land plants, as they improves plant's uptake of nutrients from the soil and boost plant fitness in terrestrial ecosystems and agriculture.
 For this reason, AMF are commonly used in organic practices - i.e. organic farming, plant nurseries) and phytoremediation programs.

-In addition to their ecological relevance, AMF are also harbor unique from cellular traits.
-Specifically, in each AMF cell thousands of nuclei co-exist in one large cytoplasm - i.e. syncitium - and the genome organization of this atypical genetic system has been poorly understood.
+AMF are also harbor unique from cellular traits, including the co-existence of thousands of nuclei within a large cytoplasm - i.e. syncitium - and lack of visible sexual reproduction and the genome organization of this atypical genetic system has been poorly understood.
 Our lab has recently made breakthroughs in this area of research, by demonstrating that AMF genetics follow mendelian-like genetics, and that genetic variability in this lineage is most likely triggered by conventional mating processes.

 Ultimately, these findings will open avenues for the production of AMF strains tailored for optimized plant growth.
 To reach this goal, our team continues to identify the molecular and genetic mechanism involved in partner recognition in this fungal group.

-- Discovery of extensive genome plasticity in a model AMF: Chen et al. 2018, New Phytologist
+- Discovery of extensive genome and epigenetic diversity in a model AMF: Chen et al. 2018, New Phytologist; Yildirir 2022, New Phytologist

 Microsporidian Parasites and Allies